abhishalya/learn-git/squashing.md

 so there may be some grammatical/spelling errors.
 But I hope you understood it.
 If you find any issues feel free to create issues, or make a PR and I will be happy to merge them. :smile:

+In case of any doubts contact me on abhinavkaushlya@gmail.com